michaelandrefraniatte/michaelandrefraniatte/README.md

 • Restriction: Author has the right at any time to withdraw his consent to anyone and to ask additional requirement without limit.

-• Concern: Publishing of author may not be used for private or commercial purpose without the requirements and consents.
+• Concern: Any work of author may not be used for private or commercial purpose without the requirements and consents.

 • Use: Only personal use is tolerate, and only with the requirements and consents, in all cases copyright laws must be respected.

 • Re: Using undirectly constitute an infringement to copyrights which is also sanctionned by copyright laws.

-• Owning: No one may own or obtain or use directly or undirectly any publishing of author without the requirements and consents.
+• Owning: No one may own or obtain or use directly or undirectly any work of author without the requirements and consents.

-• Sharing: No one may share directly or undirectly any publishing of author with or without the requirements and consents.
+• Sharing: No one may share directly or undirectly any work of author with or without the requirements and consents.

 • Exposure: Sharing is strictly prohibited for anyone in any way and in any manner with or without the requirements and consents.

-• Odd: Owning or obtaining publishing of author is a serious mistake not to be made without the requirements and consents.
+• Odd: Owning or obtaining any work of author is a serious mistake not to be made without the requirements and consents.

 • Aware: Not being aware of the risk incurred against copyright laws is a serious fault and constitute an infringement to copyrights.

-• Ongo: Not respecting the terms of copyright and intellectual property of the author is categorized as theft, harassment, and crime.
+• Ongo: Not respecting the terms of copyright and intellectual property of author is categorized as theft, harassment, and crime.

 • Circus: Author hears the clowns laughing, making believe to be good, but committing the worst, so author doesn't accept them.